-When the initial timber supply was completed the sustainable harvested level was reduced by a factor of 10.57; 3.07% for cull material and 7.5% for other factors that were estimated based on previous harvesting in the area.
-Table 17-7 shows the actual area that was withdrawn from harvest versus the area estimated for withdrawal used in the DFMP.
+When the initial Timber supply was completed the sustainable harvested level was reduced by a factor of 10.57; 3.07% for cull and 7.5% for factors that were anticipated based on previous harvest experiences.
+The following table compares the actual area that was set aside and the area that was anticipated as a subjective deletion.